Skip to main content

 KiwiSaver Contribution Rates: 3%, 4%, 6%, 8%, 10% Compared

-Employees can contribute at five rates — 3%, 4%, 6%, 8%, or 10% of gross salary.
-Employers must match at least 3%.
-The Government adds up to NZ$521.43 per year if you contribute at least NZ$1,042.86 yourself in the contribution year (1 July to 30 June).
+Employees can contribute at 3%, 4%, 6%, 8%, or 10% of gross salary.
+Employers must match at least 3.5% — the default from 1 April 2026, rising to 4% on 1 April 2028 (members who opt to the 3% rate are matched at 3%).
+The Government adds up to NZ$260.72 per year if you contribute at least NZ$1,042.86 yourself in the contribution year (1 July to 30 June).
 Higher rates trade take-home pay today for more compounded balance at retirement; the table below shows the dollar effect at each rate on a NZ$70,000 salary.

 Last updated: May 2026 | Reading time: 6 minutes | Source: Inland Revenue (IRD)